mmaad18/IKT450-code/assignments/deep-ff-nn-3/Deep-Feed-Forward-Neural-Networks.md

-# 3 - Deep Feed Forward Neural Networks
+# 3 - MIGHT BE SKIPPED - Deep Feed Forward Neural Networks

-In this task you are suppose to develop a deep feed forward neural network using a high level library, e.g. PyTorch.
+In this task you are supposed to develop a deep feed forward neural network using a high level library, e.g. PyTorch.
 You should test different network structures.
 You need to register a Kaggle account.

 - Download the ECG database https://www.cs.cmu.edu/~bobski/data/data.html